Home page > Topics > Persons

 Michael Andreas Barclay de Tolly

-Michael Andreas Barclay de Tolly (1761–1818) – the Russian Field Marshal and Military Minister during Napoleon's invasion in 1812 and the War of the Sixth Coalition.
+Michael Andreas Barclay de Tolly (16th/27th of December 1761– 14th/26th of May 1818) – Russian field marshal and war minister during Napoleon's invasion in 1812 and the War of the Sixth Coalition.

-Michael Andreas Barclay de Tolly came from an ancient Scottish family settled in Riga in the 17th Century.
+Michael Andreas Barclay de Tolly descended from an old Scottish family which settled in Riga in the 17th Century.

-In the 18th century Barclay de Tolly took part in Russian-Turkish and Russian-Swedish wars, in 1799 was awarded high military rank – General-Major.
+In the 18th century Barclay de Tolly took part in Russian-Turkish and Russian-Swedish wars, in 1799 he was promoted to the rank of general-major.

 He excelled in the battle against Napoleon near Preisish Eilau.
-Commanding a division M. Barclay de Tolly manifested his military skills in many other battles at the beginning of the 1800s.
+As a division commander M. Barclay de Tolly manifested his military skills in many other battles at the beginning of the 1800s.

-In 1810 he became military minister.
-He did a lot to improve the Russian army, to increase its numbers and armament.
+In 1810 he became a war minister and on this position he managed to improve the Russian army, to increase its numbers and armament.

-During the 1st Patriotic war 1812 Barclay de Tolly was a commander-in-chief-and heroically fought against the Napoleon troops.
-His decision to recede and leave Moscow was not accepted by the public.
+During the Patriotic War of 1812 Barclay de Tolly was a commander-in-chief of Russian army and heroically fought against the French troops.
+However, his decision to recede and leave Moscow was not accepted by the public.

 After the Russian-French war he took part in many other military campaigns.

 His services were appreciated.
-In spring 1814 after the seizure of Paris he was awarded the rank General Field Marshal.
+In the spring of 1814 after the seizure of Paris he was promoted to the rank of general field marshal.

-Michael Andreas Barclay-de-Tolly’s funeral ceremony was held in Riga, but he was buried on his native estate of Helm in Estland.
+Michael Andreas Barclay-de-Tolly’s funeral ceremony was held in Riga, but he was buried on his native estate of Helm (now Estonia).

 Юлия Александрова. По местам Барклая: Рига-Цесис-Валга